BAN file format description

 .ban - Train Simulator 3D Animation Data

 The BAN game data files are related to Train Simulator.
-BAN file is a Train Simulator 3D Animation Data.
+The BAN file is a Train Simulator 3D Animation Data.
 Train Simulator is a popular train simulator game developed and published by Dovetail Games.

 - Train Simulator